jrdegbe/thamesthrive-api/docs/flow/actions/commercial/load_report.md

 # Load report data

 The Load report data plugin is used to load the results of a specified report into the payload.
 It allows you to select a report and provide the necessary configuration to retrieve the report data.
-This plugin is part of the Tracardi Pro License.
+This plugin is part of the ThamesThrive Pro License.

 ## Description

 The Load report data plugin loads the results of a selected report and adds them to the payload.
-It uses the Tracardi Reports to retrieve the report data based on the provided configuration.
+It uses the ThamesThrive Reports to retrieve the report data based on the provided configuration.

 # Inputs and Outputs